RapidRiverSoftware/rapidriversoftware.github.io/_case_studies/avvo-amp.markdown

 <div class="solution">
 <h2 class="subheading">Our Solution</h2>
 <p>
 We built AMP versions of the pages.
-When it came to the placing… @jimmy can you provide info on the specific challenges we faced, and how we got around them?
+We had to get creative about how to place a dynamic number of ads on a page that was served with static content in mind.
+Through the use of AMP caching rules and knowledge about how many ad spaces would be filled per page over future 12-hour periods, we were able to implement a solution that worked with the existing internal ad system.
 </p>
 </div>